 Eadsville is 12 miles due south of Casper on top of Casper Mountain.
 You can explore the Wyoming History Walk in Centennial Park, which is adjacent to the Fort Caspar Museum & Historic Site and shares the parking lot, which includes an Eadsville Historical Marker.

-Although Point of Rocks Stage Station is not technically a ghost town, the only station fully intact on the Overland Trail built in 1862 is certainly a ghost of the past.
+Although Point of Rocks Stage Station is not technically a ghost town, the only station fully intact on the Overland Trail built in 1862, is undoubtedly a ghost of the past and a fascinating abandoned place in Wyoming.
 The station is located just south of Interstate 80 at Point of Rocks.
 Explore the building, and then walk west on the Overland Trail.
 Less than a quarter mile to the West, find fenced gravesites dating back to the 19th century.

 After visiting this area with an Old West ghost town feel, jump back on I-80 and continue 25 miles toward Rock Springs and Green River.
 These southwest Wyoming towns have plenty to offer and are the gateway to the breathtaking Flaming Gorge National Recreation Area.